TangjuyoPro/DTMovie/README.md

 **ENGLISH**

 DTMovie is an application that allows you to search for films, see their summaries and ratings by users.
-The application is available in English only.
+The application is available in French only.

 Filter :
   - Gender